-Meetings: We offer approximately 6,500 face-to-face and virtual meetings worldwide, and in languages other than English.
+Meetings: We offer over 6,400 face-to-face and virtual meetings worldwide, and in languages other than English.
 Find a meeting that will work for you and your schedule.
-Meetings help us learn about the tools and steps, and also provide fellowship, which is critical to our recovery.
+Meetings help us learn about the Tools and Steps, and also provide fellowship, which is critical to our recovery.
 We have discovered we need each other to get well.

-The telephone: We reach out to one another between meetings. for support for ourselves and to offer help to others.
+Telephone: We reach out to one another between meetings, for support for ourselves and to offer help to others.

 Writing: Some call it journaling.
 When we put our difficulties down on paper, it becomes easier to see situations more clearly and determine any necessary action.